 Out & Equal’s Global Webinar Series includes bi-monthly hour-long webinars that feature guest speakers on LGBT equality in the workplace worldwide.
 Webinars are country specific.
 We will discuss the situation of LGBT equality in the workplace in a given country and the steps that companies working in these countries can take in order to improve the circumstances of LGBT people in the workplace.
 This is an interactive learning experience with a Q&A session after each presentation.
 Global webinars are designed to help global diversity and inclusion managers, executives and busy professionals as well as civil servants and non-profit employees.
 Global webinars are recorded so that they can be used in the future.

-May 10 – LGBT Perspectives on India
+May 10 – Perspectives on LGBT Workplace Equality in India

 March 8, 2017 – LGBT Perspectives on Mexico

 What are the opportunities and obstacles to being out and equal at work in Mexico?
 This is the question our panelists will address.
 Horacio Horta from LGBT Confex will look at the landscape for LGBT equality in Mexico, including the legal, social and cultural dimensions.
 Luigi Forestieri will discuss how Intel is pushing the technology ecosystem, driving diversity and inclusion in Mexico.
 And Luis Silva will share examples of how AT&T Mexico is creating a more diverse and inclusive environment for its LGBT employees.
 Join us as our panelists share their experiences and perspectives in advancing LGBT workplace equality in this critical market!
 Panelists:

 - Luigi Forestieri, Marketing Director and LGBT ERG Chair, Intel Mexico

 - Luis Silva, Vice President of Human Resources, AT&T Mexico